HarborScale/harbor-linux-monitor/README.md

 **Service starts but no data appears in Grafana**
 - Check the service logs: `journalctl -u harbor-monitor -f`
 - Verify the metrics are being collected correctly
-- Ensure your Telemetry Harbor account is active
+- Ensure your Harbor Scale account is active

 **High CPU usage from the monitoring service**
 - Increase the sampling rate to reduce frequency